How to Import Your Pet to Canada?

 - the animal is transported in a non-humane way and not kept safe from harm and injury

 The Canadian Food Inspection Agency (CFIA) is responsible for establishing import requirements for all animals, including domestic pets and non-traditional pets.
+For detailed guidelines, refer to the CFIA’s Protecting Pets When They Travel page.

 Visit Bringing animals to Canada: importing and travelling with pets for more important information on import information.